robert-kisteleki/goat/doc/quickstart.md

 If the measurement scheduling request was successful and results are not requested immediately, the ID of the new measurement is displayed.

 If results are requested to be shown immediately (e.g. the result stream is used) -- which is the defaut for one-off measurements -- then those results will be displayed as they become available.
 The `--output` and `--opt` flags can be used to control the output format.
 Also, `--save <FILENAME>` can be used to store incoming results in a file as well.

+## Stop a Periodic Measurement

+Use the `measurement` subcommand with the `--stop ID` flag.
+The required key can be added to the config file as `stop_measurements`.

 ## Status Checks